 Next, the MHZC and Planning Commission each review the proposal at public hearings to assure it meets the standards of the ordinance and the community plan.
 Each sends its recommendations to the Metropolitan Council.

 Finally, an ordinance designating the district is introduced in the Metropolitan Council.
-The ordinance must pass three readings and must be heard on public hearing after the first reading.
+There are two readings and one public hearing with Metro Council.